The Most Dangerous Jobs: Work That Might Kill You, Maim You, or Make You Sick

 2. Fishers and Related Workers

 Commercial fishing is another industry with a long history of being among the riskiest ventures.
+Forget about sitting back with a cold one and gazing deeply into calm waters.
+Earning your living as a fisherman can be absolutely lethal.
 Deep-sea fishers, in particular, are prone to fatal accidents, including drowning and strikes by heavy equipment.
 For example, think about the enormous dangers that are faced by Alaskan crab fishers.
 They often must deal with freezing temperatures, raging seas, long work hours that extend through the night, and heavy gear that malfunctions and is always being tossed around on the decks of their fishing vessels.

 - Fatality rate—80.8 deaths per 100,000 workers

+When it comes to dangerous jobs that pay well, this one deserves a high ranking.
 It's true that airline travel is statistically one of the safest forms of transportation.
 However, not all pilots get to work for airlines.
-Most fatalities in this occupation are related to accidents that happen in other areas of the aviation sector.
+Most deaths in this occupation are related to accidents that happen in other areas of the aviation sector.
 Bush pilots (along with other types of commercial pilots) have especially risky jobs since their aircraft are often not maintained as well as the planes flown by airline pilots.
 Plus, in their smaller aircraft, they frequently struggle more when the weather turns hostile or when flying over rugged terrain.
 And many deadly crashes still occur during takeoffs and landings.
 (Bush pilots frequently don't have the benefit of using prepared runways or landing strips.)

 - Fatality rate—64 deaths per 100,000 workers